-Although there are many other brewing methods that require less time, effort, and are more convenient, the cup of coffee that a French Press creates is worth all the time and effort made.
-Not only does it allow you to extract the best qualities of the coffee grounds, but the French Press allows you to create a strong and flavorful cup.
+Although there are many other brewing methods that require less time, effort, and are more convenient, the cup of coffee that a French Press creates is worth all the time and effort.
+Not only does it allow you to extract some of the best flavors from the coffee grounds, but the French Press allows you to create a strong and smooth coffee.

-You can also have full control of the time, grind size, water temperature, strength, and ultimately the flavor of the coffee.
+As the process is manual, you will have full control of the time, grind size, water temperature, strength, and ultimately the flavor of the coffee.
 Aside from creating a perfect cup of coffee, a French Press is also very handy to travel or commute with.
-You can bring it on your favorite hike or camping session since all you need is hot water and coffee grounds.
+You can bring it on your favorite hike or camping trip, since all you need is hot water and coffee grounds.

-A French Press can be enjoyed at any time of day, but it goes particularly well at breakfast times.
-You can make a large pot to sit on the table and brew for the whole family to enjoy.
-Although it doesn’t take that much longer, if you are in a rush, it might be worth making a different type of coffee.
+A French Press can be enjoyed at any time of day, but it is best suited to breakfast times.
+You can make a large pot to sit on the table for the whole family to enjoy.
+There is a common misconception that French Press coffee takes too long, but once you nail the process down, it can take minutes to get a great-tasting carafe of coffee for the whole family.

 In some countries, the French Press is also referred to as a cafetière, which is French for glass coffee pot.